 When should any recommended changes be implemented (e.g., as soon as possible (2021) or once the transition/3rd party roll-out is further along (2022 or 2023)?

-What CPUC related guidance or policies (e.g., accounting or reporting changes) might need to be addressed prior to or in conjunction with implementing any new framework?
+What CPUC related guidance or policies (e.g., accounting or reporting changes) might need to be addressed prior to or in conjunction with implementing any new framework (e.g., in a CPUC rulemaking)?
 And do any of these need to be addressed before a new framework should or can be finalized?

+To the extent applicable, are there any improvments that should and could be made informally during the transition to new processes (e.g., in any refiling of business plans under the current regime)?

-What should be the roll of the CAEECC, if any?
+What should be the role of the CAEECC, if any?

 Etc.?